Azure/Community-Policy/README.md

 # Getting Support

-The general Azure Policy support role of this repository has is not supported by standard Azure support channels.
+The general Azure Policy support role that this repository has is not supported by standard Azure support channels.
 See below for information about getting support help for Azure Policy.

 ### General Questions